 Flea infestations often come from a pet dog or cat.
 The pests attach to the animal when it’s outside, and then infest its fur and the places it sleeps indoors.
 Flea prevention for both the home and yard can be difficult.
 Without a proactive approach, any pet owner is vulnerable to an infestation.

 Fleas depend on a blood meal from a host to survive.
-On some occasions, fleas may become an inside problem when the host they previously fed on is no longer around.
-Fleas will then focus their feeding activity on other hosts that reside inside the home.
+On some occasions, fleas may become a problem inside the home when the host they previously fed on is no longer around.
+Fleas will then focus their feeding activity on other available sources.
 An example of such a situation is when a mouse inside the home is trapped and removed, the fleas that previously fed on the mouse are then forced to feed on pets or people.

-Adults fleas are parasites that draw blood from a host.
+Adult fleas are parasites that draw blood from a host.
 Larvae feed on organic debris, particularly the feces of adult fleas, which contain undigested blood.
-Fleas commonly prefer to feed on hairy animals such as: dogs, cats, rabbits, squirrels, rats, mice, other domesticated animals and wild animals.
+Fleas commonly prefer to feed on hairy animals such as: dogs, cats, rabbits, squirrels, rats, mice, other domesticated animals, and wild animals.